April 11, 2026 9:15 PM

 Campaigning for the West Bengal Assembly elections has reached a feverish pitch, with top political leaders from all major political parties addressing rallies across the districts.
 Senior BJP leader and Prime Minister Narendra Modi held three rallies today in Katwa, Jangipur, and Kushmandi.
 He sharpened the BJP’s pitch on identity and infiltration in the State, promising to implement the Uniform Civil Code to end what he called the politics of appeasement, while asserting that the party would not allow Bengalis to become a minority in the state.

-Another Senior BJP leader, Amit Shah, addressed gatherings in Bankura.
-He promised a potato seed production center in Bishnupur, GI tags for Baluchari sarees and Panchmura terracotta horses.
+He promised direct benefit transfers for farmers, the divyangs, the elderly and widows of the State.
+Mr. Shah also promised a potato seed production center in Bishnupur, GI tags for Baluchari sarees and Panchmura terracotta horses.
 He criticised the TMC government for siphoning off central funds and vowed genuine development for tribal communities.